Sylvvvch/Sylvvvch.github.io/README.md

 # Hi I am Sylvie Chen
-## I am in Seattle wish u a happy new year!
+## I am in Seattle wish u a happy new year!🎆